Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-You may get an electrolyte panel as part of a routine physical examination, during hospitalization or to determine the cause of certain symptoms.
+You may get an electrolyte panel as part of a routine blood test or physical exam, or as part of a comprehensive metabolic panel (CMP) or basic metabolic panel (BMP).

 Test Details